 Configure G2Project.ini and G2Module.ini

-Modify the following ini files to reference the new MySQL databases and schemas.
-These files are located in /opt/senzing/g2/python (if you've not altered the default location).
+Modify the following ini file to reference the new MySQL databases and schemas.
+This file is located in /opt/senzing/g2/python (if you've not altered the default location).
 You can comment out the current lines by prefixing them with # and adding the modified ones below.

 - G2Module.ini - Change the CONNECTION string to

 - g2 = G2 userid

 - password4g2 = Password for the G2 userid

 Run a Test G2 Load and G2 Export

 Perform a test load of the supplied sample data and then perform a G2 export creation to test the new database setup.